square/shuttle/README.md

 previously raised issues in a translation unless you search for it on an external system).

-Models also use the HasMetadataColumn gem to reduce their width and incorporate schemaless data.
-Most models have a JSON-formatted `metadata` column to which new information can be added or removed without having to create new migrations.

 ### Authentication and Authorization

 Authentication is handled by Devise.
 Users log in using their email address and